valdisxp1/my-reinstall/windows10/Readme.md

 * Clear Start menu of pointeless livetiles
 * Disable fastboot
 * Disable standby on close lid
+* Do not ask for password on wakeup, if needed (Old Control panel  -> Requires a password on wakeup -> Password protection on wakeup)
 * Disable sticky keys and crap
 * Install Steam
 * Install Battle net